 It is one of several fascinating ancient towns you can explore in the Caucasus, another great example is Xinaliq in Azerbaijan.
 The city’s location between Europe and Asia made it an important trade city for centuries.
 Due to this strategic position, it was under the domain of the Romans, Arabs, Mongols, Iranians, and Russians.
 As a result, the capital of Georgia has a diverse multi-culture and is influenced by different styles.

 Tbilisi is a vibrant city with 1.1 million inhabitants and although being a big city, it has a vibe of a “small” medieval town.
+(Another fun Georgian city to visit is Batumi, the country’s seaside resort.)
 The city makes us feel like we are in a mystical book.

 Top Things To Do In Tbilisi

 You should undoubtedly visit Tbilisi, especially now before it becomes very touristy.
 If you do decide to visit the city, consider going in spring.
 It’s one of Eastern Europe’s greatest spring destinations.
 Here are our top picks for what to see and do in Tbilis.

 It is very easy to “get lost” strolling the streets of Tbilisi and uncover the different styles spread through the city’s architecture, Medieval, Neoclassical, Art Nouveau, Stalin, and Modern.

 While wandering around the city you will discover plenty of Orthodox churches, old buildings with charming balconies, statues and vintage cars.
 Plus, cute shops and food stalls that will make you want to buy everything.
 In Georgia, everything is pretty cheap.

 Don’t forget to check out the clock tower in the old town and watch a puppet show each time the hour strikes.